Regional Academy

 Lightening Talk: financial instruments for sub-national financing.

-• City Government of Baguio, Republic of the Philippines Atty.
+City Government of Baguio, Philippines: Atty.
 Fred L. Bagbagen, Councilor

 Moderator: Augustin Maria, Lead Urban Specialist, World Bank